yonigottesman/yonigottesman.github.io/_posts/2024-05-13-mask-user-tokens.markdown

 Again, masking seems to produce better results, although the difference in this case is much smaller.

 ## Conclusion
-Intuitivly it seems to better to mask user tokens, and the small experiments I have done also support my intuition.
+Intuitivly it seems to be better to mask user tokens, and the small experiments I have done also support my intuition.
 The next steps is to do full training on these datasetes and evaluate using other metrics than `val_loss`.

 Also, never just use code on your data without really understanding what's going on under the hood.
 No-code training projects like [autotrain-advanced](https://github.com/huggingface/autotrain-advanced) are amazing, but performance might not be as good as if you implemented the training yourself.
 By the way, AutoTrain also uses [apply_chat_template](https://github.com/huggingface/autotrain-advanced/blob/9c2c7b56eb2704ac16f4923d723b89b7c5364238/src/autotrain/trainers/clm/utils.py#L213), so they also don't mask user tokens.